 Producer Fiona Copland talks about making the film.

-Nancy Brunning (Joy Kaneha) and Jim Moriarty (Gibby Kaneha) talk about their roles in the film.
+Actors Nancy Brunning and Jim Moriarty talk about the film.

 The B-Roll - behind the scenes footage from this film.

 Released in Kiwi cinemas in mid 2009, The Strength of Water marked the big screen debut of Māori playwright Briar Grace-Smith and Pākehā director Armagan Ballantyne.
 The drama centres on a 10-year-old twin brother and sister living in an isolated part of the Hokianga, and the events that follow when they encounter a young stranger.
 The Kiwi-German co-production was invited to film festivals in Berlin and Sydney, after debuting in Rotterdam.
 The extras include interviews with Grace-Smith and the four main cast members, plus making of footage.

 They are more than I could ever have hoped for.
 I do like writing for children, but it's a big thing for them to sustain a feature film, and these kids did wonderful work.– Scriptwriter Briar Grace-Smith on The Strength of Water's young lead actors Hato Paparoa and Melanie Mayall-Nahi

 Made with support from the Sundance Institute Annenberg Feature Film Scholarship

 Closing credits song 'Ti Hore Mai' composed and performed by Hirini Melbourne